DCC-UAB/dlnn-project_ia-group_1/README.md

 ```
 and a file called 'cc.en.300.bin' will be installed in the current folder.

 ### Executing the program
- [here](http://isis-data.science.uva.nl/jvgemert/images.tar.gz).
-Once you have the dataset with the images installed you will need to change the variables used to assigned the paths to the images in your system.
-The variables that need to be changed are, and can be found at the end of the main.py file.

-Running the Program
 To run the program and replicate the model training, follow these steps:

 1. Download the image dataset by clicking [here](http://isis-data.science.uva.nl/jvgemert/images.tar.gz).
 This dataset contains the necessary images for the training process.